ALTELMA/habitica-api-v3/README.md

 # habitica-api-v3
-PHP class provide you to access infomation from your client habitica.
+PHP class provide you to access infomation from your client habitica with API V3.